Skip to content

 Quick decision

-• You generate synthetic audio, image, video, or text content (any GenAI deployment) → Article 50(2) machine-readable marking duty applies to the provider of the synthetic-content generator.
-Article 50(4) deployer-side deepfake disclosure applies when the generated image / audio / video constitutes a deep fake; an additional Article 50(4) duty applies when AI-generated text is published to inform the public on matters of public interest.
+• You are a provider of an AI system generating synthetic audio, image, video, or text content → Article 50(2) machine-readable marking duty applies to the provider, unless an Article 50(2) exception applies (assistive editing / no substantial alteration / law-enforcement).
+Deployer-side Article 50(4) is separate: it applies when the generated image / audio / video constitutes a deep fake, and an additional Article 50(4) duty covers AI-generated text published to inform the public on matters of public interest.

 • You deploy an emotion-recognition or biometric-categorisation system on workers, students, or the public → Article 50(3) deployer-side disclosure applies.
 Workplace and education emotion recognition is also Article 5(1)(f) prohibited (with medical and safety exceptions) — re-check the prohibition first.